ArctosDB/documentation-wiki/_how_to/How-to-Use-Issues-in-Arctos.markdown

 ### Overview

 Development tasks are encountered in the order listed on [https://handbook.arctosdb.org/how_to/How-to-organize-Issues.html](https://handbook.arctosdb.org/how_to/How-to-organize-Issues.html); if your Issue is not in one of those lists, we're probably not seeing it.
 Upvotes may be used to prioritize within a priority label.
-Note that text within the body of an Issue DOES NOT assign labels or milestones; these much be specifically selected using the tools on the Issue management page.
+Note that text within the body of an Issue DOES NOT assign labels or milestones; these must be specifically selected using the tools on the Issue management page.
 All Arctos users should have a local AWG representative who can help properly categorize Issues.

 ### For Anyone